Messenger Plus!

 Messenger Plus! (formerly known as Messenger Plus!
 Live, commonly abbreviated MsgPlus, Plus!, or incorrectly as MSN Plus) is an add-on for Windows Live Messenger and Skype.
-The software provides additional functionality to Microsoft's Instant messaging client, Windows Live Messenger, by adding its own controls to the main interface.
+The software provides additional functionality to Microsoft's instant messaging client, Windows Live Messenger, by adding its own controls to the main interface.
 These controls affect Messenger's behaviour and appearance, often through additional dialog boxes.

 The add-on was first released in May 2001 under the name "The Messenger Plus!
 Extension" for MSN Messenger and Windows Messenger.
 It later changed its name to "Messenger Plus!" and then, for the release of the new Windows Live Messenger client, "Messenger Plus!
 Live" was chosen.
-In 2011 the name was changed back to "Messenger Plus!" again.
-It has become one of the most widely used add-ons for Microsoft's IM clients, citing over 62 million users as of February 2010.
+In 2011, the name was changed back to "Messenger Plus!" again.
+It became one of the most widely used add-ons for Microsoft's IM clients, citing over 62 million users as of February 2010.

 Volunteers from the Messenger Plus! community around the world develop skins and scripts for submission into the database of the website for the software.